Zankrut97/A2-Thakkar-Zankrut/README.txt

 ### Deployment ###

-The project is deployed using Heruko.
+The project is deployed using Heroku.

 [steps - using reference from Tutorial 2]

-1) Go to Heruko and sign in with your account - https://www.heroku.com/
+1) Go to Heroku and sign in with your account - https://www.heroku.com/
 2) Create new app and give app name and region and click on create app
 3) Choose Gihub integration as our code can be directly used from our github repositiry
 4) Select Repository and branch